Design a Data Model in Power BI

 Picture 359

-1. To turn off auto/date time, Navigate to File > Options and Settings > Options > Current File group, and select Data Load.
+1. To turn off the Auto date/time setting, Navigate to File > Options and Settings > Options.

 Picture 362